li1yd/lduo2510-tracker/README.md

 ### 1. My Desserts Page
 For how my desserts would be displayed, I initially wanted to have a 'card' - and have it expand when clicked on.
 However I found that using Bootstraps Accordions was the most efficient manner of executing this in the allocated timeframe, while still having a functional layout.

 I also adjusted the layout from two columns to two rows.
-This change optimizes screen space as more entries are added and better accommodates the expansion of accordion elements.
+This layout better accommodates the expansion of accordion elements.

 <img src="public/src/readmeimages/mydessertswireframe.png" width="330"><img src="public/src/readmeimages/mydessertsprototype.png" width="390">